 • 6 or so pitted medjool dates (about 1/2 cup)

 • 1/4 cup cocoa

 • 1/4 tsp vanilla extract

 For the topping:

 You can choose either shredded coconut, chopped pecans or chopped cashews.
 You’ll need about a cup of whichever one you choose.
-For the nuts, I recommend blending them in the food processor before you make the balls because then you don’t have to clean it out before adding the remaining items.
+For the nuts, I recommend blending them in the food processor before you make the balls because then you don’t have to clean it out.

 Put the adzuki beans in a small pot and cover with a couple inches of water.
 Boil for about an hour, making sure you don’t let them dry out, until they are soft.
 Drain and set aside.

 In a food processor or blender, blend the nuts for your topping (if using) and set aside.
 Add 3/4 cup cooked adzuki beans (they will have swollen up so your 1/2 cup should have turned into at least 3/4 cup), 3/4 cup pecans, dates, cocoa powder, vanilla, and salt.
 Blend until smooth, scraping down the sides of the bowl if necessary.
 If it is too dry to blend well, you can add rice or almond milk a teaspoon at a time to add moisture.
 You can also add a teaspoon of maple syrup to make it a little sweeter (if you use the maple syrup you probably won’t need the rice milk)

 Scoop out the dough a tablespoon or so at a time and roll into balls.
 Sprinkle them with just a bit of the sea salt and then roll the balls in the topping until they are coated then put them in the fridge for about an hour to firm up.

 The more you eat, the more you toot